futufeld/kmedoids/README.md

 #### `deconfigure`

-Implement the `deconfigure` function which takes a `Configuration` and returns a `Tuple` in which the first value is a `List` of all non-medoid elements in the `Configuration` and the second is a `List` of all `Cluster`s in the original `Configuration` with their elements removed.
+Implement the `deconfigure` function which takes a `Configuration` and returns a `Tuple` in which the first value is a list of all non-medoid elements in the `Configuration` and the second is a list of all `Cluster`s in the original `Configuration` with their elements removed.
 Example:

 ```
 deconfigure [Cluster 1 [2,3,4], Cluster 6 [7,8,9]] = (